Marshall vs. Old Dominion NCAA Football Odds, Plays and Insights | October 9, 2021

 Old Dominion Stats and Trends

-- Thus far this year Old Dominion has two wins against the spread.
+- So far this year Old Dominion has two wins against the spread.

-- The Monarchs have yet to cover the spread this season when underdogs by 21 points or more.
+- This season, the Monarchs are winless ATS when entering a game as an underdog of 21 points or more.

-- Old Dominion's games this year have hit the over on three of five set point totals (60%).
+- Old Dominion's games this season have gone over the total in three out of five opportunities (60%).

-- This year the Monarchs rack up just one more point per game (25.8) than the Thundering Herd allow (24.8).
+- The Monarchs rack up 25.8 points per game, comparable to the 24.8 the Thundering Herd surrender.

-- When Old Dominion puts up more than 24.8 points, it is 2-0 against the spread and 1-1 overall.
+- Old Dominion is 2-0 against the spread and 1-1 overall when the team notches more than 24.8 points.

-- When Old Dominion amasses more than 403.6 yards, the team is 2-0 against the spread and 1-1 overall.
+- Old Dominion is 2-0 against the spread and 1-1 overall when the team totals over 403.6 yards.

-- This year the Monarchs have eight turnovers, one fewer than the Thundering Herd have takeaways (9).
+- The Monarchs have turned the ball over eight times, one fewer times than the Thundering Herd have forced turnovers (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.